muhammadrivaldy/all-about-tech/design_patterns.md

 The creational patterns are focused on how to create objects and the client doesn't need to know how the logic has been made.
 This approach will be decoupling the object from the code and make your code more maintainable and extensible.

-These patterns will be divided into:
+This catalog will be divided into:

 #### Factory Method